MarcoLavoro/MRTK-Quest-VRMiniGame/README.md

 There is a way to let people bend more or less?
 - Yes! the level is designed to let you move the: front, side left, side right, the roof of the level.

-There is a way to let people interact only with some object.
+There is a way to let people interact only with some object?
 - Yes! you have only to change the code to not generate randomly the desserts list

 ## SETUP